mpirrall/pytorch-neural-network-tutorial-using-MNIST/README.md

     self.images = np.frombuffer(buffer, dtype = np.uint8).astype(np.float32)

 This line now reads all the data from the buffer variable as unsigned ints (np.uint8) and stores them into a numpy array as 32-bit floats (np.float32).
-We are using floats as Pytorch neural networks, at least the linear ones we'll be using, expect floats rather than double or ints.
+We are using floats as PyTorch neural networks, at least the linear ones we'll be using, expect floats rather than double or ints.
 This is now our set of image data.
 Currently the data is stored as a very long, one-dimensional set of numbers.
 To see this, you can add print(self.images.shape) like so:

     self.images = np.frombuffer(buffer, dtype = np.uint8).astype(np.float32)
     print(self.images.shape)